Telematics trends to focus on in 2023

 Although the costs of energy started to rise prior to the events of February 24, the war was a huge catalyst for price spikes for different types of energy, including the most essential to transport operations – oil and gas products.
 Because of this, companies started to pay much more attention to their fuel consumption and, thus, required technical solutions for saving energy and eliminating theft.

-Our experience confirms this as we’ve also received increased client interest in Mapon‘s efficiency promoting fleet management software solutions, especially driver behaviour and eco driving.
+Our experience confirms this as we’ve also received increased client interest in Mapon‘s efficiency promoting fleet management software solutions, especially driver behaviour analysis and eco driving.
 Additionally, companies shifted their focus to prevent theft and sought to introduce fuel security solutions such as smart fuel caps, fuel tank opening alarms, fuel level drop alarms, etc.

 It is quite interesting that the demand for fuel security products wasn’t localized to the usual, suspect territories, but also arose within developed markets such as Finland, where fuel theft is considered less common.

 While driver shortage is a fleet management trend that negatively affects nearly all markets around the globe, the European market took an additional hit this year.
 It’s no secret that there are a lot of drivers from Russia, Ukraine and Belarus working in Europe.
 Past experience shows that they usually start working in Eastern Europe, for example, the Baltic countries or Poland, and once they gain enough experience, move on to Western Europe.